Are credit card fees tax deductible?

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Top credit cards can give you access to substantial rewards, sign up bonuses and a convenient way to pay, but may also bring along some unwanted fees.
+Credit cards can give you access to substantial rewards, sign-up bonuses and a convenient way to pay, but they may also bring along some unwanted fees.

-If you’re an individual looking to deduct your credit card fees to boost your tax refund this year, you won’t have much luck — personal credit card use is almost never eligible for a deduction come tax season.
+If you’re an individual looking to deduct your credit card fees to boost your tax refund, you won’t have much luck — personal credit card use is almost never eligible for a deduction come tax season.

 Are credit card fees tax deductible for individuals?